Using Engagement and Recognition

 Incentives, monetary or otherwise, have long been used to spur engagement and activity in a company’s labour force.
 By offering one’s employees a desirable reward in exchange for strong performance, loyalty, or adherence to company values, employers can motivate their workforce into increased productivity, and reap the benefits of good-natured competition.
 Use of incentives is not a replacement for a detailed engagement strategy, through, and poor implementation can lead to worker apathy or manipulation of the reward structure, putting a strain on team relationships.
 Non-monetary incentives provide a convenient fix to this problem.
 Employees that receive acknowledgement of their efforts through awards, certificates, or simple day-to-day recognition understand that their work is valued, and strive to uphold their reputation and output.
 Employee recognition is essential to stoking and maintaining morale, and is an integral component of long-term labour retainment.
 Financial incentives are useful in certain contexts, but genuine displays of gratitude are always worthwhile.

-Engagement is one of the most important tools that manufacturers have access to when combatting labour shortages and employee disillusionment.
+Engagement is one of the most important tools that manufacturers have access to when combating labour shortages and employee disillusionment.
 By utilizing modern participation platforms and frequent employee recognition, leaders in the manufacturing industry will find that motivating and energizing their workforce is an expedient, inexpensive, and crucial task.
 Leaders in this space must also remember that employees learn by example, and should take efforts to follow the same corporate values they expect their workers to display.

+For more on employee engagement and retainment strategies, contact Tiffany Robbins, EMC’s Marketing Manager.
 Attend EMC events frequently for knowledge and expertise crucial to leaders in the Canadian manufacturing industry.